 Addition of Employee Resources-We are in the process of adding appropriate full-time resources to our finance team and are have hired additional external consultants with public company and technical accounting experience to facilitate accurate and timely accounting closes, and to accurately prepare and review financial statements and related footnote disclosures.
-For example, we hired a new Chief Financial Officer on July 7, 2014.
 Our finance team is being expanded to include external consultants with significant financial and accounting technical experience.